shairanshrawat/Rock-paper-scissors-game/README.md

 # Rock-paper-scissors-game
-## A game delevopled in Python Language
+### A game delevopled in Python Language without using any external game libraries like PyGame